 Peter Feeney, Press Ombudsman

 A view from the bench (not recorded–attendance in person recommended)

 To be awarded the Advanced Diploma, a participant will be required to successfully complete one written take home (100%) assignment.

 WHO SHOULD ATTEND

-This course will be of interest to: those working on social media platforms and in search engine companies; those working in communications and PR; writers, journalists, bloggers, in–house counsel, those working in the newspaper and broadcasting industries; data protection lawyers and barristers and solicitors working in the public and private sector; anyone in the entertainment or media industries.
+This course will be of interest to include those working in social media, those working in communications and PR, writers, journalists, bloggers, in–house counsel, those working in the newspaper and broadcasting industries, data protection lawyers and barristers/solicitors working in the public and private sector together with anyone in the entertainment or media industries.